celliott/welcome/README.md

 Password:
 ```

-Running after a successful install will ask if you want to reinstall ruby
+Running again after a successful install will ask if you want to reinstall ruby

 ```
 rbenv: /Users/admin/.rbenv/versions/2.2.2 already exists